fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`Remarks`**

-Available in Chrome, Edge, Opera, Android Browser, and Node.js.
+Available in Chrome, Edge, Opera, Android Browser, Node.js, and Deno.

 #### Inherited from